miguel-silva/bare-amd-loader/README.md

   - oldest ES version to support
   - how much of the dependency tree comes bundled-in

-This means that, even nowadays, using [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) might the format that covers scenarios like [Extendable Apps](#extendable-apps), since:
+This means that, even nowadays, using [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) as a module format for app extensions might be what we need, since:

-- still support some non evergreen browsers, like IE11
+- loaders can still support some non evergreen browsers, like IE11
 - wide third-party module support, since they are very frequently published as UMD, which is compatible with the AMD spec
 - not only that, but third-party UMD modules have become quite normalized:
   - usually transpiled down to ES5